StephaneTy-Pro/awesome-list/README.md

 - [Query Express] (http://www/albahari.com/queryexpress.html) - A query analyzer which doesn't need install, fast, free et only 100ko [src](http://www.hanselman.com/blog/ScottHanselmans2014UltimateDeveloperAndPowerUsersToolListForWindows.aspx)

 ## Dev
+- C++
+	- [PocketCPP] (https://github.com/dacap/pocketcpp) - an exe which is a 7zip autoextractible c++ environnement with no need for install.
+Tested for LuaJit compilation, work like a charm.
+- Go
+	- [Awesome Go - Libhunt](https://go.libhunt.com/) - A list of great libraries for Go
 - Javascript
 	- For The Web
 		- [StickyState] (https://github.com/soenkekluth/sticky-state) - StickyState adds state to position:sticky elements and also polyfills the missing native sticky feature.
-- C++
- 	- [PocketCPP] (https://github.com/dacap/pocketcpp) - an exe which is a 7zip autoextractible c++ environnement with no need for install.
-Tested for LuaJit compilation, work like a charm.
 - PHP
  	- [Php The RightWay] (http://www.phptherightway.com/) - A list of good practices for PHP lang

 ## Learn
 - [Cloudschool] (http://www.cloudschool.org) - CloudSchool is a platefrom which allow you to discover or to share some teaching lessons [src](http://korben.info/cloudschool-creer-proposer-cours-ligne.html)